celo-org/docs/docs/developer-resources/walkthroughs/hellocelo.md

 At the end of this guide, you will be able to:

-* Connect to the Celo test network, called Alfajores
+- Connect to the Celo test network, called Alfajores
-* Get test CELO, Mento cUSD (USD) and Mento cEUR (EUR) from the faucet
+- Get test CELO, cUSD (USD) and cEUR (EUR) from the faucet
-* Read account and contract information from the test network
+- Read account and contract information from the test network
-* Transferring CELO, Mento cUSD and Mento cEUR on the test network
+- Transferring CELO, cUSD and cEUR on the test network

 ## Getting Started